-Those skilled in the art will understand that program modules such as the operating system 46, application programs 48 and data 52 are provided to the computer 20 via one of its memory storage devices, which may include ROM 60 28, RAM 30, hard disk drive 34, magnetic disk drive 36 or optical disk drive 40.
+Those skilled in the art will understand that program modules such as the operating system 46, application programs 50 and data 52 are provided to the computer 20 via one of its memory storage devices, which may include ROM 28, RAM 30, hard disk drive 34, magnetic disk drive 36 or optical disk drive 40.
 Preferably, the hard disk drive 34 is used to store data 52 and programs, including the operating system 46 and application programs 48.

 When the computer 20 is turned on or reset, the BIOS 32, which is stored in the ROM 28 instructs the processing unit 22 to load the operating system from the hard disk drive 34 into the RAM 30.
-Once the operating system 46 is loaded in

-RAM 30, the processing unit 22 executes the operating system code and causes the visual elements associated with the user interface of the operating system 46 to be displayed on the monitor 61.
-When an application program 48 is opened by a user, the program code and relevant data are 5 read from the hard disk drive 34 and stored in RAM 30.
+Once the operating system 46 is loaded in RAM 30, the processing unit 22 executes the operating system code and causes the visual elements associated with the user interface of the operating system 46 to be displayed on the monitor 61.
+When an application program 48 is opened by a user, the program code and relevant data are read from the hard disk drive 34 and stored in RAM 30.

 With reference to FIG. 2, an exemplary system for practicing the present invention is designated generally by reference numeral 74.
-The system 74 includes a client machine such as a PC 76 and a communications device 7810 such as a modem for accessing a network 80 (e.g., the Internet).
+The system 74 includes a client machine such as a PC 76 and a communications device 78 such as a modem for accessing a network 80 (e.g., the Internet).
 A server 82 is also connected to the network 80 in a conventional manner.
-The PC 76 and modem 78 establish a connection with the server 82 over the network 80 to facilitate the transfer of data between the client and the 15 server.
+The PC 76 and modem 78 establish a connection with the server 82 over the network 80 to facilitate the transfer of data between the client and the server.

-A system 84 set forth in FIG. 3 is similar to the system 74 of FIG. 2, except that the system 84 includes a first client 86A and a second client 86B which are connected to one another over a link 88 such as an intranet.
+addition to the monitor 61, computers may also include other peripheral output devices such as speakers and printers, which may be connected through an output peripheral ment using logical connections to one or more remote computers, such as a remote computer 64.
+The remote computer 64 may be a personal computer, a server, a router, a system 84 set forth in FIG. 3 is similar to the system 74 of FIG. 2, except that the system 86 which are connected to one another over a link 88 such as an intranet.
 As with the system 74, the communications device 78 (e.g., a modem) establishes a connection between the first client 86A and the network 80.
 Accordingly, the clients 86A, 86B can exchange data with the server 82 over the network 80.

 Those skilled in the art will readily appreciate that the present invention encompasses many possible variations to the systems 74, 84 shown in FIGS. 2 and 3.
 Of course, any number of client and server machines may be connected to the network 80 (either directly or indirectly).
-For example, ${30}$ the system 84 could include more than two client machines, one of which would act as a proxy for the others.
+For example, the system 84 could include more than two client machines, one of which would act as a proxy for the others.
 In that case, the client machines could be connected to one another over an intranet, and the network card in the proxy machine could be connected to a router which is linked to the network 80 over a T1 line.
 Moreover, the network 80 could be the Internet or any other public or private network.
 Additionally, the communications device 78 may be part of the PC 76 or an independent hardware device.